Michael Walrath | |

 Known For: | CEO and founder of Right Media |

 Walrath grew up in Brookfield, Connecticut and graduated from Brookfield High School.
-His first job at age 14 was making coffee at a small-town market.
 Walrath graduated from the University of Richmond in 1997, with a BA in English.

-Walrath began at DoubleClick in 1999.
-However, DoubleClick laid off 20 percent of its staff in 2000,[6] but Walrath stayed with the company and progressed to director of direct marketing, then to senior vice president of strategy and development of MaxWorldwide.
+Walrath began at DoubleClick in 1999 and worked his way to director of direct marketing and then senior vice president of strategy and development of MaxWorldwide.
 In 2001, he created DoubleClick Direct, the company's direct marketing offer.

 In January 2003, he launched Right Media, a digital advertising exchange marketplace.
 Right Media showed a 2,539% growth in three years, from $1.3 million in revenue in 2003 to $34.8 million in 2006.[1]
 Inc. magazine ranked Right Media as 43rd on the list of fastest-growing private companies in the United States.[6]
 In 2007, Walrath sold Right Media to Yahoo for $850 million and became Senior Vice President of advertising strategy at Yahoo until 2009.[7]